-Please, please, please understand that this advice is intended only for the seriously gender dysphoric and understand that they are transsexual.
-If you have any doubt at all about your transsexuality do not seek out hormone replacement therapy and contact a therapist to discuss these issues.
-Many Universities offer therapy to the general population on a sliding scale.
+Please, please, please understand that this advice is intended only for the seriously gender dysphoric and those who understand that they are transsexual.
+If you have any doubt at all about your transsexuality do not seek out hormone replacement therapy and contact a therapist to discuss your situation.
+Many universities offer therapy to the general population on a sliding scale.
 There is a high cost for those who transition but are not transsexuals and Lynn Conway explains this better than I can.

 Also understand that it is highly recommended that you consult a doctor at all stages of your transition to ensure that you are doing the right thing, being monitored for any abnormalities that hormone replacement therapy may cause and that you are physically fit and able to have any therapy that you seek.

 In summary: Remember that in the end, you are the only one responsible for your own health and you are the one to suffer the consequences if you do not listen to good advice.
 In other words, don't blame me if you fuck up!